So it’s come to this: The US is facing another government shutdown.

 It’s hard for me to imagine an automatic CR that automatically boosted spending making that problem worse.
 If anything, it would force conservative opponents of spending increases to the table and spur them to strike a deal reducing spending hikes in some areas in exchange for greater hikes where money is needed more.

-This idea is, admittedly, somewhat fanciful in the Trump administration, even with a Democratic House.
-The White House is certainly likelier to endorse a Portman-esque version of this idea, which would be a step backward, than a version that automatically boosts spending.
+This idea is, admittedly, somewhat fanciful when Republicans control the House, and the entire shutdown is coming about due to their demands for steep spending cuts.
+Speaker McCarthy is certainly likelier to endorse a Portman-esque version of this idea, which would be a step backward, than a version that automatically boosts spending.
 And eliminating the debt ceiling is a much more important step than eliminating shutdowns.

-But given Congress and Trump’s demonstrated inability to reliably keep the government funded, we should be thinking about ways to make the process more automatic and lower the costs of congressional dysfunction.
+But given Congress’s demonstrated inability to reliably keep the government funded, we should be thinking about ways to make the process more automatic and lower the costs of congressional dysfunction.
 A well-designed automatic CR would help.